lawrencceee/uber-analytics-portfolio/README.md

 ## 📌 Key Learnings

-- **SQL & Data Modeling**
+- **Data Modeling**
-  - Created normalized PostgreSQL tables for rides, customers, drivers, and cancellations.
-  - Built analytical views to simplify reporting and analysis.
+  - Designed a normalized relational schema in PostgreSQL to ensure data integrity and minimize redundancy, moving from a single flat file to a structured database.

+- **Advanced SQL**
+  - Developed a complex analytical SQL view using `JOIN` and `CASE` statements to pre-process data, centralize business logic, and optimize queries for reporting.

-- **Data Analysis & Visualization**
+- **BI & Data Visualization**
-  - Designed interactive Power BI dashboards with slicers and filters.
-  - Calculated success/failure rates and aggregated metrics dynamically.
+  - Built a dynamic and interactive Power BI dashboard to monitor key business KPIs, enabling root cause analysis of ride cancellations through intuitive filters and slicers.

 - **Agile Project Management**
-  - Created Scrum demo boards in Jira with epics, stories, and tasks.
-  - Demonstrated how analytics work can be tracked in an Agile workflow.
+  - Demonstrated proficiency in Scrum methodology by structuring the project workflow in Jira, translating business requirements into technical tasks within an Agile framework.

-- **End-to-End Workflow**
+- **End-to-End Analytics**
-  - Showcased the full process: raw data → database → analysis → visualization → project tracking.
+  - Successfully managed the full data lifecycle: from data modeling and ingestion in PostgreSQL to transformation with SQL and final presentation in a Power BI dashboard.

 Dataset source from Kaggle: https://www.kaggle.com/datasets/yashdevladdha/uber-ride-analytics-dashboard